SilverWing22/Portfolio-Application/README.md

 # Portfolio-Application
 Download the installer files for my portfolio app here.

-For Windows PC, download the .exe file from the PC Folder
+For Windows PC, download the .exe file

-For Android Mobile, download the .apk file from the Mobile Folder
+For Android Mobile, download the .apk file

 IOS is not avaliable